Dr. Rina Kim

 Awards and scholarships:

-- MITACS Globalink Award for Graduate Students, 2017
+- Mitacs Globalink Graduate Fellowship, 2017

 I am a 22 year old Mineral Processing Engineering student in my final year of an undergraduate degree in Mineral Processing Engineering at Queen’s University.
 My main interest of study at Queen’s are hydrometallurgy, mineral processing, and economics.
 I am actively involved in the mining department and currently hold the position of Queen’s SME student chapter president as well as holding a seat on the Mining Club sponsorship committee.